landnthrn/CoaLwiX/README.md

 CoaLwiX is most known for all its wild, random, fun-play type mods, but is also packed and loaded with every best Stand Add-on.
 Everything + more all in one place, and heavily organized down to a T so that everything is very simple to use and navigate.
 Enjoy Rockstar's Los Santos in a whole nother way entirely free!

-With over 2,500 downloads across sites, this has been recognized as the most capable setup in GTA V Modding that isn't ASI/ScriptHookV.
+**With over 2,500 downloads across sites, this has been recognized as the most capable setup in GTA V Modding.**
+*(Other than ASI/ScriptHookV StoryMode-only mods, which are very difficult to setup and use)*

 Truly providing maximum modding capabilities for an ultimate modding experience!